Skip to main content

 Information for Patients

-Surgery to treat haemorrhoids, commonly known as piles, should only be carried out when specific criteria are met.
+Surgery to treat haemorrhoids, commonly known as piles, should only be carried out for certain patients.
 There are many alternative and non-invasive treatments for treating haemorrhoids that should be considered before surgery.

 About the condition

 Haemorrhoids are swellings containing enlarged blood vessels found inside or around your bottom.
 In some cases, haemorrhoids are little more than a nuisance and you may not be too bothered by them.
-You might experience soreness, redness and swelling around the anus or bleeding when straining on the toilet or have blood in your poo or have a lump hanging down outside your anus which may need to be pushed back in after going to the toilet.
+You might experience soreness, redness and swelling around the anus, bleeding when straining on the toilet, have blood in your poo or have a lump hanging down outside your anus which may need to be pushed back in after going to the toilet.

 You should talk to your doctor if you have these symptoms to ensure the underlying cause is haemorrhoids and not something more serious.
 If confirmed, you should make a shared decision about what’s best for you.
 If your haemorrhoids are becoming a problem, you should both consider the benefits, the risks and the alternatives to surgery and what will happen if you do nothing.